 How a parent deals with these changes is important.
-Done well, a parent establishes a solid foundation for a lifetime of healthy habits; if not, a child’s relationship with food may suffer and even result in disordered eating problems.
+A parent can help establish a solid foundation for a lifetime of healthy habits and positively influence a child’s body image and their relationship with food.

 Pinpointing if Weight Gain is a Concern

 To determine if weight changes are worrisome, track a child’s height and weight on their growth chart over time.
 With the help of your health care provider you can see if your child’s growth is trending as expected or if a notable change has occurred that needs attention.

 Resist focusing so much on food, nagging your child or making comments about their physical appearance.
 Research suggests that efforts from parents trying to keep their child thinner by restricting and restraining foods can backfire.
 The following strategies will help your child establish lifestyle behaviors that support their healthy weight.

 - Schedule annual check-ups with your health care provider.
 Review and discuss the trends of your child’s growth chart together.